deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 “Ambassador,” the Domain’s delegate stepped forward.
 “Your predecessor’s murder was an act of sabotage by agents opposed to the process of galactic peace---this Hierarchy that your government and the Clans of Gao have inescapably uncovered.
 I’m sure my fellows will join me in deploring what happened to Ambassador Hussein, but surely you cannot blame us for the actions of an infiltrator?”

-“Maybe we cannot,” Knight conceded, “But what about the Fall of Gao?
+“Maybe we cannot,” Knight conceded, “but what about the Fall of Gao?
 Were Hierarchy saboteurs responsible for the way this council stood back and *watched?* Is their infiltration of this chamber that total?”

 He gestured at Sheeyo.
 “We are here because our friends request it, for their own reasons.
 Do not mistake our presence for endorsement.
 Now, I have a few matters of procedure to cover before—yes?”